IBM/innovate-digital-bank/README.md

 ## Analyze the results

+Once all jobs in the delivery pipeline are completed, you'll be able to access the portal on _port 30200_ of your cluster's _worker node public IP address_.

-From your IBM Cloud Dashboard, find your cluster, and click on the Kubernetes dashboard button
+To take a look at the resources now deployed to your Kubernetes cluster, nagivate to the IBM Cloud Dashboard, find your cluster, and click on the Kubernetes dashboard button

 ![cluster overview](doc/source/images/14.png)